-The proposal has been reviewed and evaluated against the Planning Act, Provincial Policy Statement 2024, the Growth Plan for the Greater Golden Horseshoe, the Region of Peel Official Plan, the City's Official Plan, Vales of Castlemore North Secondary Plan and other applicable City of Brampton guidelines and priorities.
+The proposal has been reviewed and evaluated against the Planning Act, Provincial Planning Statement (2024), the City's Official Plan, and other applicable City of Brampton guidelines and priorities.

-The Planning Act, Provincial Policy Statement (PPS), the Growth Plan for the Greater Golden Horseshoe (Growth Plan), the Region of Peel Official Plan, the Brampton Official Plan and Vales of Castlemore North Secondary Plan provide direction and policies that encourage efficient and sustainable development through development, and the use of existing infrastructure to provide an appropriate mix and density of land uses and built form.
+The Planning Act, Provincial Policy Statement (PPS), and the Brampton Official Plan provide direction and policies that encourage efficient and sustainable development through development, and the use of existing infrastructure to provide an appropriate mix and density of land uses and built form.
 These documents support land use planning in a logical, well-designed manner that supports sustainable long-term economic viability.